 Preclinical and Clinical Trial Requirements

 Preclinical and Clinical Trial Requirements in Chile – a legal guide.
-Prepared in association with Carey, a leading global law firm, this is an extract from The Pharma Legal Handbook: Chile, available to purchase here for USD 99.
+Prepared in association with Carey, a leading global law firm, this is an extract from The Pharma Legal Handbook: Chile, available to purchase here for GBP 99.

 1. Are clinical trials required to be conducted locally as a condition (stated or implicit) for marketing approval?